 What’s a fast way to relieve knee pain?

-The severity of your knee pain will vary depending on the mechanism of injury and structures involved.
-With acute injuries it is important to offload the irritated structures.
+The severity of your knee pain will vary depending on the mechanism of injury and the structures involved.
+With acute injuries, it is important to offload the irritated structures.
 This assists in the early stages of healing along with compression, gentle loading exercises and walking if tolerable.

 Should I walk on it?